Stainless Steel Bending – The Ultimate Beginners Guide

 Draw Bending

-Using the pull through die method, you can use draw bending.
-You slide the tube through a die set that forces it into the desired shape.
-This is a common method in automotive, aerospace and heavy industrial piping.
-It gives you precise bends even when conditions are difficult.
+You can apply draw bending when you are using the pull through die method.
+You insert the tube into a die set that presses the tube into whatever shape you want.
+It is a typical practice in automotive, aerospace and heavy industrial piping.
+It provides you with the accurate bends when the conditions are challenging.

 Draw Bending